-16. From time-to-time during the CLASS PERIOD, PLAINTIFF and other CALIFORNIA CLASS members were also required from time to time to work in excess of four (4) hours without being provided ten (10) minute rest periods as a result of their rigorous work schedule and DEFENDANTS' inadequate staffing.
-Further, for the same reasons these employees were denied their first rest periods of at least ten (10) minutes for some shifts worked of at least two (2) to four (4) hours from time to time, a first and second rest period of at least ten (10) minutes for some shifts worked of between six (6) and eight (8) hours from time to time, and a first, second and third rest period of at least ten (10) minutes for some shifts worked of ten (10) hours or more from time to time.
+- 16. Pursuant to the Industrial Welfare Commission Wage Orders and the California Labor Codes, an employer shall authorize ad permit all employees to take a rest periods, which so far as practical shall be in the middle of each work period.
+Generally, an employer must provide ten (10) minutes of paid rest for every four hours or major fraction thereof.
+If an employer fails to provide an employee a rest period, the employer shall pay the employee one (1) hour of pay at the employee's regular rate of compensation for each workday that the rest period is not provided. - 17.
+From time-to-time during the CLASS PERIOD, as a result of their overburdened work requirements, inadequate staffing and not being relived of cordless communication devices during their shifts, PLAINTIFF and other CALIFORNIA CLASS members were also required from time to time to work in excess of four (4) hours without being provided duty-free ten (10) minute rest periods.
+Further, these employees were denied their first duty-free rest periods of at least ten (10) minutes for some shifts worked of at least two (2) to four (4) hours from time to time, a first and second rest period of at least ten (10) minutes for some shifts worked of between six (6) and eight (8) hours from time to time, and a first, second and third rest period of at least ten (10) minutes for some shifts worked of ten (10) hours or more from time to time.
+DEFENDANT required PLAINITIFF and members of the CALIFORNIA CLASS to carry cordless communication devices and to remain at the ready to respond to work related issues and tasks communicated through the cordless communication device throughout their works shifts.
+DEFENDANT did not have a policy or practice to relieve PLAINTIFF and the members of the CALIFORNIA CLASS of their communication device during what was supposed to be an off-duty rest period.
 PLAINTIFF and other CALIFORNIA CLASS members were also not provided with one-hour wages in lieu thereof.
-As a result of their rigorous work schedules and DEFENDANTS' inadequate staffing, PLAINTIFF and other CALIFORNIA CLASS members were from time to time denied their proper rest periods by DEFENDANTS and DEFENDANTS' managers.